cypress-io/cypress/cypress/v0.0/documentation/4-Guides/10-Using Aliases.md

 cy.get("@rows").first().click()
 ```

-Because we've used the `@` character in `cy.get`, instead of querying the DOM for elements, `cy.get` looks for an existing alias called `rows` and returns the reference if it finds it.
+Because we've used the `@` character in [`cy.get`](https://on.cypress.io/api/get), instead of querying the DOM for elements, [`cy.get`](https://on.cypress.io/api/get) looks for an existing alias called `rows` and returns the reference (if it finds it).

 ***

 ## When alias references no longer exist in the DOM

-Cypress automatically decides when it should reference existing elements, or re-query for new elements.
+Cypress automatically decides when it should reference existing elements or re-query for new elements.

-In many single-page JavaScript applications, the DOM re-renders different parts of the application constantly.
-If you alias DOM elements that have been removed by the time you call `cy.get` with the alias, Cypress will automatically re-query the DOM to find these elements again.
+In many single-page JavaScript applications, the DOM re-renders parts of the application constantly.
+If you alias DOM elements that have been removed from the DOM by the time you call [`cy.get`](https://on.cypress.io/api/get) with the alias, Cypress automatically re-querys the DOM to find these elements again.

 ```html
 <ul id="todos">